priyankark/CodeAir/README.md

 - `replace [old] with [new]`: Replaces text
 - `get screenshot`: Captures a screenshot

+VS Code Commands (examples):
+- `Toggle Zen Mode`: Enters or exits Zen Mode
+- `Format Document`: Formats the current document
+- `Toggle Line Comment`: Comments or uncomments the selected lines
+- `Rename Symbol`: Initiates renaming of a symbol
+- `Go to Definition`: Navigates to the definition of a symbol
+- `Find All References`: Finds all references of a symbol

+## Security Considerations

+- The CodeAir server operates on your local network.
+Use caution when using it on public networks.
+- Your OpenAI API key is stored locally.
+Never share this key or commit it to version control.
+- Be mindful when executing commands from external devices, as they have control over your VS Code instance.
+- Regularly update CodeAir and VS Code to ensure you have the latest security patches.
+- Review files received through CodeAir before opening or executing them.

 ## Troubleshooting

-- **Can't start the server**: Make sure no other application is using the same port
+- **Can't start the server**: Make sure no other application is using the same port.
+Try changing the port in settings.
-- **Can't connect from other devices**: Ensure all devices are on the same network
+- **Can't connect from other devices**: Ensure all devices are on the same network.
+Check if any firewall is blocking the connection.
-- **AI features not working**: Check if you've entered a valid OpenAI API key in settings
+- **AI features not working**: Verify that you've entered a valid OpenAI API key in the settings.
-- **File transfer issues**: Verify your WebSocket client is correctly configured
+- **File transfer issues**: Check if your WebSocket client is correctly configured to connect to the CodeAir server address.
+- **Extension not loading**: Try uninstalling and reinstalling the extension.
+Ensure your VS Code is up to date.

-For more assistance, please check our GitHub repository or reach out to our support team.
+If you encounter persistent issues, please check our GitHub repository for known issues or to report a new one.

-Happy coding with CodeAir!
+## Contributing

+We welcome contributions to CodeAir!
+Here's how you can help:

+1. Fork the repository on GitHub
+2. Create a new branch for your feature or bug fix
+3. Commit your changes with clear, descriptive messages
+4. Push the branch and open a pull request

+Please ensure your code adheres to the existing style and passes all tests.

+For major changes, please open an issue first to discuss the proposed changes.

+Thank you for using CodeAir - happy coding!